lnnrtwttkhn/highspeed-fmriprep/README.md

 - `/logs` and `/work` are empty directories (held in place by `.gitkeep` file) and contain log files and the (huge) working directory ouput that fMRIPrep produced.
 They are populated during the execution of `highspeed-fmriprep-cluster.sh` but not committed to this repo because they will not be used further downstream in the analyses.

 ## Citation

 > Wittkuhn, L. and Schuck, N. W. (2020).
+Dynamics of fMRI patterns reflect sub-second activation sequences and reveal replay in human visual cortex. *Nature Communications*.

+A preprint (old version) is available at:

+> Wittkuhn, L. and Schuck, N. W. (2020).
 Faster than thought: Detecting sub-second activation sequences with sequential fMRI pattern analysis. *bioRxiv*. [doi:10.1101/2020.02.15.950667](http://dx.doi.org/10.1101/2020.02.15.950667)